 Professional summary

-At UKCEH, my work focuses on advancing and demonstrating the use and capability of data science methods for a wide range of environmental applications and create a step change in environmental research.
+At UKCEH, Michael's work focuses on advancing and demonstrating the use and capability of data science methods for a wide range of environmental applications and create a step change in environmental research.
 This includes the application of novel machine learning and statistical methods, fostering open research, improving research narratives using notebook technology, data quality control, promoting the use of virtual labs, and increasing research impact via web apps.

-I am affiliated with Centre of Excellence for Envrionmental Data Science (profile) and Lancaster Environment Centre (profile).
+He is affiliated with Centre of Excellence for Envrionmental Data Science (profile) and Lancaster Environment Centre (profile).

 Web tools and apps